prakashgithubnew/corejavadesignpattern/SingletonDesignPattern/Readme.md

 **How to Identify 2 instances are different to each Other**
 ------------------------------------------------------------

-Hashcode for each instances will be different
+Hashcode for each instances will be different.